Government Funded Courses

-Studying at Australian Professional Skills Institute gives you access to a range of government subsidised training courses and funding opportunities available.
-As a preferred training provider, Australian Professional Skills Institute offers courses partially subsidised by the Department of Training and Workforce Development in Western Australia.
+Studying at Australian Professional Skills Institute gives you access to a range of government-funded training courses and funding opportunities available.
+As a preferred training provider, Australian Professional Skills Institute offers courses partially funded by the Department of Training and Workforce Development in Western Australia.

-To be eligible for government subsidised courses, students must be Australian citizen or permanent resident or have the right to live in Australia permanently.
+To be eligible for government-funded courses, students must be Australian citizen or permanent resident or have the right to live in Australia permanently.
 Please check the eligibility and selection criteria here.

 International students and some temporary residents are charged at rates determined by TAFE International Western Australia.
-Persons holding a temporary visa of sub-class 309, 820, 826 or secondary holders of a temporary visa of sub-class 457 are to be treated as Australian residents for fee charging purposes and are also eligible for fee waivers and concessions.
+Persons holding a temporary visa of sub-class 309, 820, 826, secondary holders of a temporary visa of sub-class 457, holders of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790 or New Zealand passport holders are to be treated as Australian residents for fee charging purposes and are also eligible for fee waivers and concessions.
 Other visa sub-class holders have to enroll under Domestic Fee for Service Fee schedule.

 *Eligibility for Concession Fees: